GreensfingeExperiment/Scenario1_Green/README.md

 The test class `RecommendationServiceTest` validates the behavior of the recommendation logic:

-In this task, you will see something like this, and the goal is to make all tests pass successfully.

-> But remember, this applies only to finding the other product.
->
+When you open the project, to make sure that everything is correctly configured, you need to run the tests and the result should be the one in the picture: one test will pass and the other not.
+When you make all tests pass successfully, your task is complete.

+> `IMPORTANT: You cannot change the test code!`

 ![img.png](img.png)